Amsterdam’s Coat of Arms: An Enigma

 Amsterdam City Flag: “The most badass city flag in the world”

-Bear with us for a moment.
+Now, bear with us for a moment.

 The study of flags is called vexillology.
-An expert on flags is called a vexillologist.
+An expert on flags is therefore called a vexillologist.
 Yes, a vex-il-lol-o-gist.

 Podcast host Roman Mars loves flags.
 In 2015 he gave a hugely popular TED Talk on city flag design: Why city flags may be the worst-designed thing you’ve never noticed.

-He shows many examples of poorly (or even terribly) designed flags representing American cities.
+Mars shows many examples of poorly (or even terribly) designed flags representing American cities.